 Receiving an income tax refund is often a moment of relief for taxpayers, but delays in 2025 have left many individuals wondering about the causes and solutions.
-A delay on income tax refunds can result from various reasons, ranging from incorrect filing details to pending verifications.
-This article explores the most common causes behind refund delays and provides actionable steps to resolve them.
+A delay in income tax refund can result from various reasons, ranging from incorrect filing details to pending verifications.
+This article explores the most common causes behind a delay in income tax refund and provides actionable steps to resolve them.

 What is an Income Tax Refund?